Skip to content

 ) -> None: ...

-• This function works with both sync and async containers.
+• Works with both sync and async containers

-• To inject async def functions you need an async container created via wireup.create_async_contaier.
+• For async def functions, use an async container created via wireup.create_async_container

 wireup.inject_from_container